-Understanding how different sources of data can assist with aligning resources for differentiated instruction.
+Understanding how different sources of data can assist with aligning resources for differentiated instruction and how to build phonics into lesson to assist with closing the gaps during intervention.

 Provide job embedded professional development and assistance during common planning on analyzing multiple data sources used to drive instruction and alignment of materials and resources for small groups.